 Health practitioners who use cannabis medicines in their practice agree that the Entourage Effect is real.

-This is why you should aim for a “full plant extract” or “whole plant extract” when you are shopping for CBD hemp oil products.
+This is why you should aim for a “full-plant extract” or “whole-plant extract” or “full-spectrum” when you are shopping for CBD hemp oil products.

 This is because full plant extracts contain, in addition to CBD, beneficial terpenes, fatty acids, enzymes, and other phytocannabinoids naturally found in cannabis plants.

-The best advice we can give you is that generally, full plant extracts are the way to go when you are looking for a high quality CBD hemp oil.
+The best advice we can give you is that generally, full-spectrum extracts are the way to go when you are looking for a high-quality CBD hemp oil.